gefendioglu/Cpp_Practices/03_Lesson/Return_Value.md

 /----------------------------------------------
 /----------------------------------------------

-- Example: The return value is the same with the function parameter as an object reference
+- **Example**: The return value is the same with the function parameter as an object reference
 ```cpp
 struct Data& reffunc(struct Data &ref) {